gbdubs/grady.dev/hugoprojects/content/project/laser_puzzles.md

 After much deliberation, I decided to make them a puzzle.
-I'd been looking for the opportunity to learn how to use a laser cutter, and thankfully both Boulder + Denver offer the tools in their makerspaces.
+I'd been looking for the opportunity to learn how to use a laser cutter, and thankfully both Boulder + Denver offer the tools in their library makerspaces.
 Over the course of several months (and gifts for several close friends - celebrating a wedding, comiserating about the passing of a beloved dog, etc.), I fine tuned both the code for generating the puzzle, and the usage of the lazer cutters (trying